 Jewish tradition is rooted in ritual objects, texts, music and practices that facilitate both a personal and collective engagement with the Jewish cycle of the year.
-At Hazon and with our international partners, we are harnessing the power of the arts to explore the wisdom teachings and the contemporary practices of shmita.
-The Shmita Prizes award artists – from all levels of experience and age groups – for works of art that bring into focus the relevancy and application of shmita values in our contemporary world.
-These art works will offer creative avenues with which to prepare for, mark and engage with the shmitah year.
+At Hazon and with our international partners, we are harnessing the power of the arts to explore the intersection of the shmita wisdom teachings with contemporary Jewish life.
+The Shmita Prizes award artists and creatives – from all levels of experience and age groups – for works of art that bring into focus the relevancy and application of shmita values in our contemporary world.
+These art works will offer creative avenues with which to prepare for, mark and engage with the shmita year.

 The Shmita Prizes web page will house a living archive of the creative responses submitted.
 This shmita creative arts library will serve as a source of inspiration, while building a global network of Jewish artists committed to engaging with the teachings and values of shmita.
 A committee of professional artists will select one artist in each category to be awarded $1800 with three additional awards of $250 each.